IMPORTANT- Do not feed your animal after 6PM the night before surgery- You may give them water.

 • Your pet may have poor balance.
 This will make climbing stairs or getting in and out of the car more difficult than usual, so be ready to assist.
 Help your dog in and out of the car as sudden movements can damage his stitches.
 Lift the dog by wrapping your arms around the dog’s chest/front legs and rear/back legs.

 • Make sure your cat has a comfortable spot to sleep in a confined, secure, quiet place.
 Once she's settled, she's likely to sleep it off and will be fine upon awakening.
-Use shredded paper litter for 2 weeks after surgery.
+Use shredded paper litter or "Yesterday's News" kitty litter for 2 weeks after surgery.

 • What you see on the day of surgery is what we consider normal.
 There should be no drainage.
 A very small amount of redness/swelling at incision may occur.

-• If animal allows, check incision site once daily for one week.
+• Check incision site once daily for one week.
 Check for excessive redness, swelling, discharge, blood or if incision site is open.
+Keep the incision clean and dry for two weeks ( no bathing or swimming)

-• All sutures are absorbable on the inside.
-The very outer layer of skin is held together with surgical glue.
+• Most sutures are absorbable on the inside.

 • If you are told that your pet has skin sutures or skin staples, he/she will need to return in 7-10 days to have those removed.